 If any of you out there have ever had taro bubble tea, you know how magically yummy taro can be.
 Ever since having taro bubble tea I’ve wanted to make a taro smoothie, but had trouble finding taro I could use.
-Near the end of last year’s Smoothie Sunday one of our local Asian markets started supplying taro, so I decided to make it the first smoothie of the season this year.
+Near the end of last year’s Smoothie Sunday one of our local Asian markets started supplying taro, and ever since I’ve wanted to try it in a smoothie!
 I decided to add blueberry not just for color but because we ended up with a surplus of blueberries from vacationing family’s farm share.
 The blueberry and taro went together really well.
 And now I really want to experiment with more taro dishes.

 This week’s Smoothie Sunday is a first because it’s main ingredient is actually kind of a weed.
 Wineberries are an Asian species of raspberry that after being introduced to North America for ornamentation escaped from cultivation and now just grows in the wild.
 They can be a bit annoying if they take over your garden, but overall we’re fans of wineberries here at PCFG.
 They’re smaller and sweeter than raspberries and also free.
 Obviously when eating fruit found out in the wild you want to be careful that you’re not eating something poisonous, but they have no poisonous look-alikes in North America, so if you find something that looks like a little raspberry growing it’s probably a wineberry and safe to eat.

 This smoothie almost didn’t get made this year due to a drought affecting the wineberry output in my neighborhood, and then also a power outage the morning I was planning on making it.
 But luckily things came together and I was able to make it.
 It’s really yummy, so if you have wineberries growing by you, I highly recommend working them into your smoothie repertoire.